XiaoouPan/ILAMM/README.md

 ## Examples

-Here we generate data from a sparse linear model Y = X * beta + epsilon, where beta is sparse and epsilon consists of indepedent coordinates from a log-normal distribution, which is asymmetric and heavy-tailed.
+Here we generate data from a sparse linear model Y = X &beta; + &epsilon;, where &beta; is sparse and &epsilon; consists of indepedent coordinates from a log-normal distribution, which is asymmetric and heavy-tailed.

 ```{r}
 library(ILAMM)